 - This year, there are not any climbing-related changes from previous years.
 This is largely in part to the peregrines maintaining their previous year's eyrie sites.

 - CCC and NC Wildlife collaboration has lead to reciprocity and trust that has helped other areas outside of NC/ USFS lands.
 Recreational climbers following the closures has also lead to reciprocity and trust.
 Thank you climbers!
-Just last year, we were able to share our expertise in peregrine falcon climbing management with SC Department of Natural Resources.
-We worked with their biologists to take Table Rock SC's Main Wall out of the seasonal closure order for South Carolina.
-This is South Carolina's most revered, and most impressive wall, and it is now open to climbers year-round instead of season closures.
+In 2021, we were able to share our expertise in peregrine falcon climbing management with SC Department of Natural Resources.
+We worked with their biologists to take Table Rock State Park, SC's Main Wall out of the seasonal closure order for South Carolina.
+This is South Carolina's most revered wall, and it is now open to climbers year-round instead of season closures.
 Without our work with NC Wildlife and USFS, the closure zone would surely have remained for Table Rock's Main Wall.

 - We were able to open Rocky Fork State Park's Whitehouse Cliffs to climbing in 2019, and have since then worked with the TN State Park system to monitor the cliff for potential peregrine falcon activity.
 There is a peregrine falcon seen in the region, and we have monitored the cliff for the last three years, which has meant 4-5 visits per year during the peregrine falcon closure observation time of February to March.
 The observation period's goal has been to see if there is an eyrie site on the cliff.
 Peregrines are seen in the area but an eyrie has not been viewed at Whitehouse.
 This is typical for the species, as they likley use the cliff as a hunting zone but not for their eyrie.
-When working with TN State Parks on opening these cliffs to climbing for the first time ever, we suggested this 2 month monitoring period as opposed to a 6 month blanket closure.
-They agreed, and much of that agreement was based on our past experience with NC Wildlife and USFS officials, showing that an eyrie site is not likely in the area.
+After monitoring for 3 years and not finding an eyrie, a closure is no longer enforced.
+This could change if a mating pair sets up an eyrie.

 - Ongoing work with Mountain Project and guide book authors to ensure closures are listed accurately in beta sites.